OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 Create a JSON file in your project.
 Be sure the path of the file matches the location you specified for the `Url` attribute of the [ExtendedOverrides](../reference/manifest/extendedoverrides.md) element.
 This file will describe your keyboard shortcuts, and the actions that they will invoke.

 1. Inside the JSON file, there are two arrays.
 The actions array will contain objects that define the actions to be invoked and the shortcuts array will contain objects that map key combinations onto actions.
-Here is an example.add the following JSON:
+Here is an example:

     ```json
     {